eslopezag/penguin_classification_deployment/Deployment/AWS deployment steps.md

 # AWS Deployment Steps

-Steps to deploy a container in AWS ECS:
+Steps to deploy a container on AWS ECS:

 1. Create a repository in ECR through the AWS console.